 What Is The Facebook Pixel?

-The Facebook Pixel (aka Facebook conversion pixel) is a great way to use marketing to guide users toward a specific goal.
+The Facebook Pixel (aka Facebook conversion pixel) is a great way to use marketing on your WordPress site to guide users toward a specific goal.
 As a result, you increase your conversion rates a lot.

 It is basically a little piece of code, that gives you the ability to: